cbkadal/241saurus/README.md

 ## Network Address Translation (NAT) Settings

 Docusaurus is using local port 3000.
-You must redirect/translate the local port 3000 to the host port 5001.
+On your VirtualBox, you must redirect/translate the local port 3000 to the host port 5001.

 * VirtualBox Settings
   * Network:Adapter1: